astrojhgu/rt1d/README.rst

 making multi-panel plots, which can be found
 `here <https://bitbucket.org/mirochaj/multiplot>`_.

-If you'd like to find the optical discrete SED for a given continuous spectrum, you'll need `ndmin <https://bitbucket.org/mirochaj/ndmin>`_.
+If you'd like to find the optimal discrete SED for a given continuous spectrum, you'll need `ndmin <https://bitbucket.org/mirochaj/ndmin>`_.

 The code is written such that running with an arbitrary chemical composition